 The Bible tells us, “As a man thinketh in his heart, so is he.”

 Jesus sharply confronted the Pharisees: “O generation of vipers, how can ye, being evil, speak good things? for out of the abundance of the heart the mouth speaketh.”
 He explained to his disciples, “A good man out of the good treasure of his heart bringeth forth that which is good; and an evil man out of the evil treasure of his heart bringeth forth that which is evil: for of the abundance of the heart his mouth speaketh.”

-To control a young adult’s ethics,
+To influence a young adult’s ethics,

-one must first control his worldview.
+we must first influence his worldview.

 From the infancy of the New Testament Church, believers have been discussing and debating how Christians should conduct themselves.
 The early church sought the answers to ethical issues by studying what the Scriptures said, or resorted to consulting the church leaders of the day.

 Catholic theologian Thomas Aquinas faced this same question.
 After analyzing the writings of Aristotle, Aquinas refused to accept a rigid system of truth.
-In his writings, Summa contra Gentiles and Quaestiones diputatae, he proposed the concept that ethics should use philosophy rather than theology as its standard.
+In his writings, Summa contra Gentiles and Quaestiones Diputatae, he proposed the concept that ethics should use philosophy rather than theology as its standard.

 Human perception and understanding, he deduced, should provide the basis for daily conduct.
 The effect of Thomas Aquinas’ presentation is that the Church, by and large, moved its debate of ethics from firm foundation of theology to the murky foundation of human philosophy.